Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 **The key difference between Opt1 and Opt2 is whether LLM has been fine-tuned for the downstream task and frozen**
 Meaning in opt1 hubert is not finetuned.
 In opt2, hubert is fine-tuned for classification.
 I am going to start with option 2 here.
 Standlone finetuning would most probably give better results than just loading pretrained model.

+Observed relative improvements of 2.02%, 1.5% and 2.16% on average AUC for RedPajama, RedPajama + HuBERT Opt1 and Opt2, respectively.

 However, they mentioned RedPajama + HuBERT + Opt1  gave best result (without the dialogue history).